danielsaidi/website_danielsaidi/collections/_posts/2020/2020-03-26-bind-view-geometry-data-to-bindable-properties.md

 }
 ```

-Since `Color` is greedy, it will expand cause the `ZStack` to expand as well.
-We can therefore bind the `body` properties to any of these views with the same result. `Text`, on the other hand, is not greedy.
-The `text` property bindings will therefore get the size of the text itself.
+Since `Color` is greedy, it will take up as much space as it can, and therefore cause the `ZStack` to expand as well.
+We can therefore bind the `body` properties to any of these views with the same result.

+`Text`, on the other hand, is not greedy.
+The text bindings will therefore get the size of the text itself.

 ## Implementation